-When I first rented an older Korean apartment with poor insulation, I fear I was destined to live like a human popsicle during the winter.
-Then I discovered ondol heating, which means heat radiates from the floor.
+When I first rented an older Korean apartment with poor insulation, I feared I was destined to live like a human popsicle during the winter.
+Then I discovered ondol heating, which means heat that radiates from the floor.
 And I learned that there is nothing more welcoming after walking outside than parking your butt onto a cushion and a warm floor as you enjoy your samgyeopsal (grilled pork belly) with friends.

-”Membership training” (M.T.)
+2. “Membership training” (M.T.)

 “M.T.” also works for Koreans when in a new environment.
 There’s M.T. scheduled before any classwork for freshmen new to a university.
 I found that it’s much easier to interact with new colleagues and friends after drinking copious amounts of soju, and telling funny stories about a shared experience.

 My husband loved going to the local Korean baseball games, especially when the tickets are much more affordable than a pilgrimage to Fenway Park.
-Not only is going to a Korean baseball game an experience by itself, but when was the last time you were able to bring your own cooler to stash your own food and drinks?
+Not only is going to a Korean baseball game an experience by itself but when was the last time you were able to bring your own cooler to stash your own food and drinks?
 Not only are games a cultural experience with entertainment beyond the actual game (free noisemakers to cheer on the local team), but bringing your own food and drinks is allowed.
-Whatever you can fit, stash, or carry, no one will inspect your cooler…unless s/he wants a sample.
+Whatever you can fit, stash, or carry, no one will inspect your cooler…unless they want a sample.

-Yo-chul a.k.a. the “bing-bong” (call) button
+4. Yo-chul a.k.a. the “bing-bong” (call) button

-”Deli-style” pick a number
+5. “Deli-style” pick a number

 Similar to Sweden’s nummerlapp (numbering system), Koreans take a number for service at government offices, banking, hospitals, and even at the movies.
 It makes mundane local errands a lot more efficient – particularly if you’re going to the immigration office for your Alien Registration Card (ARC), which acts as your foreigner identification card.